Back to Blog Why early-stage startups need program management

 • Deadlines slip due to untracked dependencies

-• Critical decisions get delayed or made with incomplete information
+• Critical decisions delayed or made with incomplete information

 • Investors perceive higher risk and lower operational readiness

-• Founders/Scientists can stay focused on science and innovation, while PM handles orchestration
+• Founders stay focused on science while PM handles orchestration

-• Programs stay “pitch-ready” for BD discussions and investor diligence
+• Programs stay "pitch-ready" for BD and investor diligence

 So if you're building an early-stage company or advising one, ask not "Can we afford program management now?" but rather "Can we afford not to?"